 Fig.5 Laser rapid prototyping technology

-Moreover, the precision casting level of foundry shop has been improved, so as to lay a good foundation for the successful completion of precision casting production tasks in the follow-up products.
+The development and production of new products saves valuable time and reduces production costs, and the precision casting level of foundry shops has been improved, laying a solid foundation for successful precision casting production in future products.

-It is certain that the future laser rapid prototyping technology will be more widely used.
+It is clear that the use of laser rapid prototyping technology will become more widespread in the future.

 Laser heat treatment